Indictment

 One minimum delay 10 free days indictment and a maximum of 2 months must take place between the date of receipt of the summons and the date scheduled for the interrogation of

-The summons state the facts for which the suspect is implicated, the date and time of the summons.
+The notice shall indicate the facts for which the person is accused, the date and thetime of summons.

 The suspect is also informed of his right to legal assistance.